 TagsArbor Day BFR Campus community campus wildlife CAPP Commencement drought ecology Emma Willard Facilities fall color flooding flowers geology GIS iTree job seeker Landscape landscape history McCullough native Outdoor Art Plant Pathology poem renga resume Reunion rocks snow snow removal storm report Tree Campus tree planting tree removal Trees twitter vandalism watering Weather weather station winter carnival winter term

-- Sunday as of Mar.
-9 5:00 AM EDTSunday - Clear.
-High of 30F with a windchill as low as 19F.
-Winds from the NNW at 5 to 10 mph.
+- Thursday Night as of Apr.
+17 11:00 AM EDTThursday Night - Clear.
+Low of 28F with a windchill as low as 21F.
+Winds from the SSE at 5 to 15 mph.

 - Current Conditions : 40.4F, Clear - 12:07 PM EDT Apr.
 17